Build better bag habits

 The Victorian Government received over 8000 submissions in three months of public consultation on plastic pollution in 2017–18.
 These responses are informing the design of a ban on plastic shopping bags and determining other ways to reduce other plastic pollution.

-Based on this information, a ban on lightweight plastic shopping bags will come into place on 1 November 2019, with a supporting plastic pollution plan to prioritise our actions to reduce other types of plastic pollution.
+Based on this information, a ban on lightweight plastic shopping bags came into effect on 1 November 2019, with a supporting plastic pollution plan to prioritise our actions to reduce other types of plastic pollution.

-Plastic shopping bags with a thickness of 35 microns or less will be banned, including degradable, biodegradable and compostable plastic shopping bags.
+Plastic shopping bags with a thickness of 35 microns or less are banned, including degradable, biodegradable and compostable plastic shopping bags.

 Are you a business looking for more information on the ban?